-Students are trained in this laboratory to provide them with sufficient experience in dealing with women during the different stages of pregnancy, child birth and post-natal period.
-It has various models, charts, instruments, and equipment for normal birth process and procedures.
+Students are trained in laboratory to provide them with sufficient experience in dealing with women during the different stages of pregnancy, child birth and during post-natal period.
+It is equipped with various models, dummies, bones, charts, instruments, equipment and mannequins of normal birth process and procedures.